ChlamyMarburg/ChloroplastTools/parts/README.md

 </p>

 <p>
 One advantage of connector-based assembly is its increased flexibility: no end linkers are required, and new functions can be easily incorporated into the connector parts.
-The 5’ and 3’ connectors are selected independently to construct a Level 1 plasmid, allowing one to seven Level 1 plasmids to be combined into a Level 2 plasmid without needing the end linkers that other modular cloning systems require.
+The 5’ and 3’ connectors are selected independently to construct a Level 1 plasmid, allowing one to seven Level 1 plasmids to be combined into a Level 2 plasmid without needing the end linkers that other modular cloning systems require (Figure 6).
 </p>

 <p>